Monetization

 ♬ Aesthetic – Tollan Kim

-People like to consume content differently.
-To build an inclusive course, try creating content in different formats to cater to everyone’s learning preference.
+Also, remember that people like to consume content differently.
+To build an inclusive course, try creating content in different formats to cater to everyone’s learning preferences.
 Think video, audio, transcription, and even PDF summaries of your lessons.

 A digital newsletter is a great way to demonstrate your expertise and build a meaningful relationship with your audience.
 There’s something charmingly “old school” about this format, in that it requires little more than good, honest writing and useful information to be a success.